opensearch-project/project-website/index.markdown

 headline: "OpenSearch makes it easy to ingest, search, visualize, and analyze your data."

-long_description: " OpenSearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
+long_description: "OpenSearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
 It consists of a search engine daemon, OpenSearch, and a visualization and user interface, OpenSearch Dashboards.
-With OpenSearch we aim to make it easy for as many people and organizations as possible to use OpenSearch while continuing to provide a secure, high-quality, fully open source search and analytics suite with a rich roadmap of new and innovative functionality.
-Some popular use cases for OpenSearch include application search, log analytics, and more."
+OpenSearch enables people to easily ingest, secure, search, aggregate, view, and analyze data.
+These capabilities are popular for use cases such as application search, log analytics, and more.
+With OpenSearch people benefit from having an open source product they can use, modify, extend, monetize, and resell how they want.
+At the same time, OpenSearch will continue to provide a secure, high-quality search and analytics suite with a rich roadmap of new and innovative functionality."

 # Both OpenSearch and OpenSearch Dashboards are super pluggable -- you can provide your own or use the [OpenDistro Plugins](#) for extra functionality."